-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options and Rights Weighted Average Exercise Price of Outstanding Options and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders (1) 6,859,646 \$29.93(2) 8,345,051(3) Equity compensation plans not approved by security holders (4) 57,536 \$30.24 1,841,723 Total 6,917,182 \$29.94 10,186,774(3)
+Number of Securities to be Issued upon Number of Securities Exercise of Outstanding ted Average ise Price of Remaining Available for Future Issuance Plan Category Options and Rights standing s and Rights Under Equity Compensation Plans Equity compensation plans approved by security holders (1) 6,859,646 \$ 29.93 (2) 8,345,051(3) Equity compensation plans not approved by security holders (4) 57,536 \$ 30.24 1,841,723 Total 6,917,182 \$ 29.94 10,186,774(3)

-- (1) Includes the 1992 LTIP, under which Company securities may be issued upon the exercise of outstanding options or the vesting of restricted stock units, and/or were available for future issuance as of September 30, 2011.
+- Includes the 1992 LTIP, under which Company securities may be issued upon the exercise of outstanding options or the vesting of restricted stock units, and/or were available for future issuance as of September 30, 2011.
 At such date, a total of 5,637,085 shares of common stock were available for future issuance under the 1992 LTIP.
 This plan is scheduled to expire in February 2012.
-The shares available for issuance under the 1992 Plan will not be available for issuance under the 2012 LTIP. - (2) The weighted-average exercise price set forth in this column is calculated excluding outstanding restricted stock unit awards, since recipients are not required to pay an exercise price to receive the shares subject to these awards. - (3) This amount includes (a) 2,707,966 shares available for issuance under the Company's 1999 Employee Stock Purchase Plan, however the Board of Directors has suspended the plan effective January 1, 2009, and (b) the shares available for future issuance under the 1992 LTIP as set forth in footnote (1) above. - (4) Includes the Company's adopted and not terminated equity compensation plans not approved by stockholders under which Company securities may be issued upon the exercise of outstanding options, and/or are available for future issuance as of September 30, 2011: the 2003 Employment Inducement Award Plan (the "EIAP"); and an individual option grant to our Chairman of the Board, Mr. Battle, made in February 2002.
+The shares available for issuance under the 2012 LTIP. - The weighted-average exercise price set forth in this column is calculated excluding outstanding restricted stock unit awards, since recipients are not required to pay an exercise price to receive the shares subject to these awards. - This amount includes (a) 2,707,966 shares available for issuance under the Company's 1999 Employee Stock Purchase Plan, however the Board of Directors has suspended the plan effective January 1, 2009, and (b) the shares available for future issuance under the 1992 LTIP as set forth in footnote (1) above. - (4) Includes the Company's adopted and not terminated equity compensation plans not approved by stockholders under which Company securities may be issued upon the exercise of outstanding options, and/or are available for future issuance as of September 30, 2011: the 2003 Employment Inducement Award Plan (the "EIAP"); and an individual option grant to our Chairman of the Board, Mr. Battle, made in February 2002.
 Mr. Battle had 16,875 vested options outstanding at such date, which he has subsequently exercised.
 Our Compensation Committee has terminated the EIAP, subject to stockholder approval of the 2012 LTIP at the Annual Meeting, and the shares available for issuance under the EIAP will not be available for issuance under the 2012 LTIP.